techpines/bone.io/README.md

 Here are a list of the browser components:

 * [View](http://bone.io) - A view is based on a CSS selector and handles DOM events and DOM manipulations.
+* [IO](http://bone.io) - Input/Output handles bi-directional data communication with various endpoints.
 * [Router](http://bone.io) - A router executes routes based on client side url changes.
-* [Mounts](http://bone.io) - Mounts provide a system for building the structure of a page.
-* [IO](http://bone.io) - Input/Output handles bi-directional data communication with various endpoints.
+* [Templates](http://bone.io) - Use any templating system you like and plug into the bone.io templating infrastructure.

 ### On the Server